CoryBorek/notes-md/classes/cs4720/module1/index.md

  - Normalize relative to reference machine
  - Summarize as geometric mean of performance ratios

+# Common Case Fast
+Suppose a program runs in 100 secionds on a computer with multiply operations responsible for 80 seconds of this time

+How much do I have to improve the speed of multiplication if i want my program to run five times faster?

+## Execution Time after improvement
+$= \frac{time_{affected}}{amnt_{improved}} + time_{unaffected}$

+# Fallacy: Low power at idle

+Look back at i7 power benchmark

+At 100% load: 258W

+at 50% load: 170W (66%)

+at 10% load (47%)

+Google Data center
+Mostly operates at 10%-50% load

+At 100% load less than 1% of the time

+Consider designing processors to make power proportional to load

+# Pitfall: MIPS as a performance metric

+MIPS: Milliions of instructions per second

+Doesn't account for
+ - Differences in ISAs between computers
+ - Difference in complexity between instructions

+IC=  Instruction count

+ET = execution time

+CR = Clock rate

+ $MIPS = \frac{IC}{ET*10^6}$

+ $ = \frac{IC}{\frac{IC*CPI}{CR}*10^6} = \frac{CR}{CPI*10^6}$

+ # Concluding Remarks
+ Cost/performance is improving

+ - Due to underlyuing technology development

+ Hierarchical layers of abstraction

+  - In both hardware and software

+ Instruction set architecture

+  - The hardware software interface

+ Execution time: the best performance measure

+ Power is a limiting factor

+  - Use parallelism to improve performance

 # Homework for Module 1

 Available 1/15/25 on [eLC](https://elc.uga.edu/)